MinecraftXPert/MinecraftXpert/README.md

 My goal is to become a full-stack web developer.
 I'm hoping to use Github as a way of showing off my talents and projects.

-- I currently know HTML, CSS, JavaScript, and a little bit of the following: Python, C, and C++.
+- I currently know HTML, CSS, JavaScript, and a little bit of the following: Python, C, C++, and Java.